 Types of Jaw Pain Related to TMJ

 There are several different types of jaw pain that are associated with TMJ.
 The most common and treatable type is muscle pain.
-Typically this type of pain is characterized as a dull, throbbing pain.
+Typically this type of pain is characterized as dull, throbbing pain.
 Usually, this type of pain will be worse after you have given your jaw a workout, either by chewing hard foods, talking a lot, or clenching your jaw.

 Jaw joint pain is related to the displacement of the cushioning disc in the jaw joint.
 This can contribute to painful grinding bones and pressure on tissues not designed to take it.